usaid-cs/yesterday-i-learned/random.md

 - ["Tax deductible"](https://familyshare.com/200/what-does-it-mean-to-be-tax-deductible-and-why-does-it-matter) means something reduces your taxable income, often in the form of tax credits.
 A non-tax deductible expense is therefore one that does not give you tax credits.
 - A Baptist U research found that a conspiracy gets worse if the government tries to dispute it.
 This stems from people's distrust of the government.
 To dispel the conspiracy, let a famous scholar do the job.
 - "Military grade" is not that great.
 "Aircraft grade" isn't all that great either.
 What you want is [Toyota grade or 3M grade](https://en.wikipedia.org/wiki/List_of_Six_Sigma_companies).
-- ["On Inauguration Day, Trump apparently filed his candidacy for 2020.
-Beyond being unusual, this opens up the ability for him to start accepting "campaign contributions" right away.
-Given that a sizable fraction of the campaign funds from the previous cycle were paid directly to the Trump organization in exchange for building leases, etc., at inflated rates, you can assume that those campaign coffers are a mechanism by which US nationals can easily give cash bribes directly to Trump."](https://medium.com/@yonatanzunger/trial-balloon-for-a-coup-e024990891d5#.fop83h2ew) (same article: there is a very tight group of people running the [Trump](https://np.reddit.com/r/politics/comments/5s4r9r/socalled_judge_criticized_by_trump_is_known_as_a/ddcfc3o/) government, intending to test the limits of the American administration, to see how much they can get away with before the people stage a coup.)
 - Black boxes are called [flight recorders](https://en.wikipedia.org/wiki/Flight_recorder).
 They are always orange, never black.
 - "Mass murder of the political opposition is not genocide" was said to be an important distinction because _genocide_ is dedicated to "mass murder of a particular ethnic group or nation."
 Therefore, the [mass killings](http://www.bbc.com/news/world-middle-east-38885901) taking place during the Syrian conflict are not genocides.
 - The baseball referee is called the umpire.
 The tennis referee might also be called the umpire.